pfrenssen/coder/README.md

     phpcbf --standard=Drupal --extensions=php,module,inc,install,test,profile,theme,css,info,txt,md,yml /file/to/drupal/example_module

-## Store settings in a phpcs.xml.dist file
+## Store settings in a phpcs.xml file

-In order to save and commit your PHPCS settings to Git you can use a phpcs.xml.dist file in your project like this:
+In order to save and commit your PHPCS settings to Git you can use a phpcs.xml file in your project like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>